 State cells, and in the process, they may even kill the caliph or other top leaders of the Islamic State without fully realizing who they actually are.
 Despite these difficulties facing 'Islamic State Central,' it seems unlikely that Abu Hafs or whoever succeeds him upon his death will relocate outside of the Iraq-Syria area.
-Indeed, among the Islamic State's fighters whom Abu Hudhayfa urged to continue the fight, the new spokesman addressed the "soldiers of the abode of the Caliphate in Iraq and al-Sham,"47 suggesting that Iraq and Syria remain 'Islamic State Central,' despite the collapse of the territorial caliphate there and the far greater success now enjoyed by affiliates in the Sahel and West Africa.4
+Indeed, among the Islamic State's fighters whom Abu Hudhayfa urged to continue the fight, the new spokesman addressed the "soldiers of the abode of the Caliphate in Iraq and al-Sham," 47 suggesting that Iraq and Syria remain 'Islamic State Central,' despite the collapse of the territorial caliphate there and the far greater success now enjoyed by affiliates in the Sahel and West Africa.

-While the Islamic State may not have a large supply of people who could fill the position of caliph, the group's fighters around the world seem willing for now to accept the idea of a 'caliph of the shadows' and the validity of allegiance to him, something emphasized in the group's propaganda highlighting allegiance pledges from around the world to Abu Hafs,48 just as was the case with Abu al-Husayn and before him, Abu al-Hasan.
+While the Islamic State may not have a large supply of people who could fill the position of caliph, the group's fighters around the world seem willing for now to accept the idea of a 'caliph of i According to a July 2023 report by the UN Monitoring Team tracking the global jihadi terror threat, when it comes to Syria and Iraq, "ISIL is assessed to remain resilient, commanding between 5,000 to 7,000 members across the two countries, most of whom are fighters."
+"Thirty-second report of the Analytical Support and Sanctions Monitoring Team," p.
+12. the shadows' and the validity of allegiance to him, something emphasized in the group's propaganda highlighting allegiance pledges from around the world to Abu Hafs,48 just as was the case with Abu al-Husayn and before him, Abu al-Hasan.
 The group has also sought to counter the idea that the repeated loss of the caliph somehow makes the Islamic State's caliphate invalid, stressing for comparison the short terms of the Rashidun caliphs who immediately succeeded Muhammad and whom the Islamic State seeks to emulate, while also noting that three of them ('Umar, 'Uthman, and 'Ali) met violent deaths.49

 Meanwhile, the threat from the group remains.
-As noted by the United Nations in a July 2023 report, "despite significant attrition of the ISIL (Da'esh) leadership in Iraq and the Levant, the group remains resilient and the risk of resurgence should counter-terrorist pressure ease is real."50 According to the same report, "the role of the overall leader has become less relevant to the group's functioning."51
+As noted by the United Nations in a July 2023 report, "despite significant attrition of the ISIL (Da'esh) leadership in Iraq and the Levant, the group remains resilient and the risk of resurgence should counter-terrorist pressure ease is real."
+According to the same report, "the role of the overall leader has become less relevant to the group's functioning."
+10